 - Research different plant species that are beneficial to pollinators. - Discuss the benefits of pollinators to the environment. - Learn how to protect pollinators and provide resources for them.

 Project Ideas

 - Create a container garden.

-- Plant a butterfly garden.
+- · Plant a butterfly garden.

 - Hang planters around the area.

+- Build a bee hotel.

 Self-Evaluation Before